 When it comes to getting more clients to your therapy practice, consider addressing groups of people to expand your reach.
 You can either gather your own group or join and speak to an existing group that fits your niche.
 In both cases, given that live events are restricted due to the coronavirus pandemic this year, modern technology provides ways to expand your reach without even having to leave your home.

-The year 2020 is profoundly different from what most people have experienced during their lives.
+The year 2020 created a profound change, different from what most people have experienced during their lives.
 Due to the coronavirus pandemic and restrictions put on social gatherings, some paths to promoting businesses are limited or unavailable.
 Nonetheless, the high levels of online connectivity allow you to still address many people via podcasts, online conferences, live streams, blog posts, support groups, and other platforms.

 These are the times when your expertise in helping people to cope will be needed more than ever in recent human history.
 For that reason, expanding your messaging will not only bring you more clients but reach many of those in need of professional help.